regularlabs/regularjs/README.md

 ## fadeOut

-Fades out the the given element
+Fades out the the given element.

 #### Syntax